 However, some blue light is good for your health, and arguably necessary.
 Studies have shown that blue light can boost alertness, help memory and cognitive function and elevate mood, as well as playing an important part in regulating your circadian rhythm.

 So how do you get the benefits of blue light without the harmful effects that come along with it?
-By blocking only the harmful part of the blue light spectrum from 400-450nm, but allowing blue light between 450-500nm to get through, Swannies Day Glasses do just this.
+By blocking only the harmful part of the blue light spectrum from 400-450nm, but allowing natural levels of blue light between 450-500nm to get through, Day Swannies do just this.